Rannerdale Knotts: In fiction

-The battle is thought to have taken place in the side valley of Rannerdale, which runs east of the summit of the fell, west of Whiteless Pike and south of Grasmoor.
+The battle is imagined to have taken place in the side valley of Rannerdale, which runs east of the summit of the fell, west of Whiteless Pike and south of Grasmoor.
 Bluebells grow in profusion in this valley in April and May.
 According to local folklore, the bluebells are said to have sprung from the spilt blood of the slain Norman warriors.